PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 restrict 127.0.0.1
 restrict ::1
 ```
++ Save the file.

 > [!Tip]
 > Comment out all other commands.

-+ Save the file and restart the ntpsec:
++ Restart the ntpsec:
 ```
 sudo systemctl restart ntpsec
 ```